open-telemetry/opentelemetry-specification/specification/metrics/api.md

 only three?
 Why not one instrument?
 Why not ten?

-As we have seen, the instruments are categorized as to whether they are synchronous, additive, and/or and monotonic.
+As we have seen, the instruments are categorized as to whether they are synchronous, adding, and/or and monotonic.
 This approach gives each of the instruments unique semantics, in ways that meaningfully improve the performance and interpretation of metric events.